clearlinux/clear-linux-documentation/source/clear-linux/tutorials/docker/docker.rst

       Refer to the `Docker documentation on daemon configuration`_ for the full list of available configuration options and examples.

-      An minimal configuration would be.
+      A minimal configuration would be.
     .. code-block:: json

       {